dicksont/define-uniqueid/README.md

 By default, an error is thrown when the Object prototype already has a *defineUniqueId* property.
 Set this to *true*, to suppress these errors and to allow this property to be redefined.

+## Browser Support

+This library has been tested with good success on a variety of browsers including :

+- Google Nexus 7 : Android 4.1
+- Samsung Galaxy S3 : Android 4.1
+- Chrome 36.0 : Windows 8.1
+- Firefox 30.0 : Windows 8.1
+- Safari 7.0 : OS X Mavericks

+Internet Explorer is a confirmed exception.
+Let me know if your particular browser has issues.